 If you have a business, you might want to read this.
 The GST council made a decision in their most recent meeting to double the current GST limit for MSMEs to ₹ 40 lakhs from the previous ₹20 lakhs.
-The composition scheme is increased to 1.5 Cr from 1 Cr.
+The composition scheme increased from 1 Cr.
+1.5 Cr!

 The prime goal of this decision is to simplify the cost of compliance for MSMEs in India.

 Who does this GST limit extension affect?

 According to the latest changes in the law, any business that generates less than ₹40 Lakhs as revenue no longer needs to pay GST or register.
 Taking all states into consideration, the exemption limit for North Eastern and hilly states are doubled to INR 20 Lakh.

 All states get a week to decide one of the limits, as told by the finance ministry.
 However, service providers continue to have a limit of ₹20 Lakhs.

 - If your business generates annual revenue that’s less than ₹40 Lakhs, you won’t have to pay GST.

 - If you opt for the composition scheme, your exemption limit is extended to ₹1.5 CR.